PullNotifier Logo

 How do I set up automated reviewer assignments in GitHub using CODEOWNERS and GitHub Actions?

 To set up automated reviewer assignments in GitHub, start by creating a CODEOWNERS file in your repository.
 This file specifies individuals or teams responsible for reviewing changes to specific files or directories.
-Place the file in the .github or root directory of your repository.
+Place the file in the .github/ directory (recommended), the root directory, or the docs/ directory of your repository.

 Next, integrate GitHub Actions to automate the assignment process.
 Use workflows to trigger reviewer assignments based on events like pull request creation.
 For example, you can configure an action to automatically assign reviewers listed in the CODEOWNERS file whenever a pull request is opened or updated.